 Our pluralist desires go against most of the conventional wisdom and what we’re taught by all those around us: our parents, schools, universities and workplaces.
 The wisdom they dispense tends to all be for specialists.

-So how can we learn to manage our very unique set of needs?
+How can we learn to manage our unique set of needs?

 For this I’ll need an example multipotentialite.
 Let’s call him Bob.

 Bob has just found out that having multiple interests isn’t some kind of “problem” that needs sorting out.
 It isn’t anything to do with him needing to “pull himself together” or be “more focused.”